litmuschaos/litmus-e2e/Cypress/Readme.md

 We use the End to End Testing Framework - **Cypress** for testing Litmus-Portal.
 As Cypress is a npm package, for writing tests developers have to install LTS version of npm before writing tests.

-Litmus-Portal is a Cloud-native application, Developers need a cluster for deploying litmus-Portal.
-We advise our contributors to use KIND/K3S Clusters as they can be brought up and destroyed quickly.
+Litmus-Portal is a Cloud-native application that can be configured and managed easily.
+A developer needs to have a cluster for deploying litmus-Portal.
+We have used KIND/K3S Clusters to deploy portal in CI as their stable releases are generally recommended for CI usage in particular.

 ### Setup

-- Firstly we will need a cluster to deploy Litmus-Portal.
-Developers can use any K8s Cluster.
-For deploying Litmus-Portal, execute the below command -
+- Firstly we need a k8s cluster to deploy the litmus portal, users can use any K8s Cluster.
+After that, you need to run the following command to install portal:

 ```
 kubectl apply -f https://raw.githubusercontent.com/litmuschaos/litmus/master/litmus-portal/cluster-k8s-manifest.yml